-- 19. In August 2019, the Acting Director General submitted a report to the Board of Governors entitled Implementation of the NPT Safeguards Agreement in the Syrian Arab Republic (GOV/2019/34) covering relevant developments since the previous report in August 2018 (GOV/2018/35).
-The Acting Director General informed the Board of Governors that no new information had come to the knowledge of the Agency that would have an impact on the Agency's assessment that it was very likely that a building destroyed at the Dair Alzour site was a nuclear reactor that should have been declared to the Agency by Syria.19 In 2019, the Director General and Acting Director General renewed calls on Syria to cooperate fully with the Agency in connection with unresolved issues related to the Dair Alzour site and other locations.
-Syria has yet to respond to these calls. - 20.
-In 2019, inspections were carried out at the Miniature Neutron Source Reactor facility near Damascus and a LOF in Damascus. - 21.
-On the basis of the evaluation of information provided by Syria, and all other safeguards relevant information available to it, the Agency found no indication of diversion of declared nuclear material from peaceful activities.
-For 2019, the Agency concluded for Syria that declared nuclear material remained in peaceful activities.
+- 20. In August 2020, the Director General submitted a report to the Board of Governors entitled Implementation of the NPT Safeguards Agreement in the Syrian Arab Republic (GOV/2020/43) covering relevant developments since the previous report in August 2019 (GOV/2019/34).
+The Director General informed the Board of Governors that no new information had come to the knowledge of the Agency that would have an impact on the Agency's assessment that it was very likely that a building destroyed at the Dair Alzour site was a nuclear reactor that should have been declared to the Agency by Syria.
+19 In 2020, the Director General urged Syria to cooperate fully with the Agency in connection with all unresolved issues, and expressed his willingness to engage with Syria to take concrete steps towards a mutually acceptable solution to this matter.
+Syria has yet to respond to these calls. - 21.
+In 2020, inspections were carried out at the Miniature Neutron Source Reactor facility near Damascus and a LOF in Homs. - 22.
+On the basis of the evaluation of information provided by Syria, and all other safeguards relevant information available to it, the Agency found no indication of the diversion of declared nuclear material from peaceful activities.
+For 2020, the Agency concluded for Syria that declared nuclear material remained in peaceful activities.